South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Florida Schedule Analysis

-- The Bulls' signature win of the season came in a 70-65 victory against the No. 15 Texas Longhorns on December 2.
+- The Bulls captured their best win of the season on December 2, when they beat the Texas Longhorns, who rank No. 15 in the AP's Top 25, by a score of 70-65.

+- The Bulls have tied for the 28th-most Quadrant 1 wins in the country (five).

-- The Bulls have five wins versus Quadrant 1 opponents, tied for the 27th-most in Division 1.
+- South Florida has six wins over Quadrant 2 opponents, tied for the 22nd-most in the country.

-- Based on the RPI, the Gamecocks have seven wins over Quadrant 3 teams, tied for the 45th-most in the nation.
+- According to the RPI, the Gamecocks have seven wins against Quadrant 3 teams, tied for the 45th-most in Division 1.

 South Florida 2022-23 Best Wins